immcantation/immcantation/docs/intro.rst

     > install.packages(c("alakazam", "shazam", "tigger", "scoper"))

-Alternatively, a complete installation of the Immcantation framework and its dependencies is available as a docker container.
+Alternatively, a complete installation of the Immcantation framework and its dependencies is available as a Docker container.
 Installation of the container is described in :ref:`DockerIntro` and basic usage is described in :ref:`DockerGuide`.

 Immcantation Tutorials